rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Update homeswiger sound to be a little more palatable

-change name of homeswinger to zither perhaps

 Consider dropping reverb (for performance purposes)
 ---
 Harp should be something other than humidity - humidity should be evoked by noise or suchlike